 Academic Requirements Report - The ARR is the graduation evaluation tool used by the campus to award degrees.
 Students should run this report often to guarantee completion of all graduation requirements.
 For more information visit ARR or watch the video tutorial

-Career Network - Connects CHABBS students with mentors consisting of regional professionals, alumni, business, non-profit and community leaders.
+Career Network (Careeer Readiness) - Connects CHABBS students with mentors consisting of regional professionals, alumni, business, non-profit and community leaders.
 Mentors and mentees will be matched by career interests and will use face-to-face, phone, and online communications to discuss professional etiquette, interview skills, resume writing, and job searching strategies.

 Degree Planner - is an interactive online tool you're encouraged to use to be more proactive with your course planning.
 Requirements for your major, minor (if applicable), and general education are displayed in a recommended sequence using information from your student record.
 It even recognizes the courses you've already taken at CSUSM, test credit, transfer credit, course substitutions, and prerequisites to recommend an education plan designed just for you!